yilinmiao/C-Language-Library-Functions/README.md

 ### How does it work?

-The goal is to create a library called libft.a from the source files so I can later use that library from other projects at 42.
+The goal is to create a library called libft.a from the source files.

 To create that library, after downloading/cloning this project, **cd** into the project, copy all the files from the sub folders to the root directory and finally, call make: